2021 Arkansas Century Farm Applications due May 31

-The Arkansas Department of Agriculture (Department) is now accepting applications for the 2020 Arkansas Century Farm program.
+The Arkansas Department of Agriculture (Department) is now accepting applications for the 2021 Arkansas Century Farm program.
 This program recognizes Arkansas families who have owned and farmed the same land for at least 100 years.
-Online and printable applications are available here: https://www.agriculture.arkansas.gov/arkansas-department-of-agriculture-services/arkansas-century-farm-program.
+Online and printable applications are available at: agriculture.arkansas.gov/arkansas-department-of-agriculture-services/arkansas-century-farm-program/.
 There is no cost to apply.

 “Arkansas Century Farm families have persevered challenges for at least ten decades and have contributed greatly in making Arkansas agriculture the success story that it is today,” said Arkansas Secretary of Agriculture Wes Ward.
 “As Arkansas’s largest industry, agriculture has an economic impact of over $21 billion annually and provides one of every six jobs in the state.”

-Arkansas is home to more than 42,500 farms, of which 97 percent are family owned and operated.
-Since the Arkansas Century Farm program began in 2012, 464 farms have been certified.
-Find lists of previously inducted Arkansas Century Farm families https://www.agriculture.arkansas.gov/arkansas-department-of-agriculture-services/arkansas-century-farm-program/.
+Arkansas is home to more than 42,300 farms, of which 96 percent are family owned and operated.
+Since the Arkansas Century Farm program began in 2012, 494 farms have been certified.
+Find lists of previously inducted Arkansas Century Farm families at: agriculture.arkansas.gov/arkansas-department-of-agriculture-services/arkansas-century-farm-program/.

-Contact Mary Elizabeth Lea at 501-219-6363 or firstname.lastname@example.org with questions.
-Applications must be postmarked on or before May 31, 2020 to be eligible for designation as a 2020 inductee.
+Contact Beth Moore at 501-539-4027 or firstname.lastname@example.org with questions.
+Applications must be received via email or postmarked on or before May 31, 2021 to be eligible for designation as a 2021 inductee.

 The Department is dedicated to the development and implementation of policies and programs for Arkansas agriculture and forestry to keep its farmers and ranchers competitive in national and international markets while ensuring safe food, fiber, and forest products for the citizens of the state and nation.